-In complex projects, especially in construction, utilities, and capital-intensive industries, contingency clauses play a critical role in mitigating risk and ensuring successful contract execution.
-These clauses provide a financial buffer for both buyers and suppliers to navigate uncertainties without derailing timelines, budgets, or partnerships.
+In complex projects—especially in construction, utilities, and other capital-intensive industries—contingency clauses help teams mitigate risk and ensure smooth contract execution.
+These clauses give both buyers and suppliers a financial buffer to handle uncertainty without derailing timelines, budgets, or relationships.

-When used effectively, contingency clauses in procurement support stronger outcomes, better supplier relationship management, and a more transparent project environment.
+When applied effectively, contingency clauses strengthen outcomes, improve supplier relationship management, and foster a transparent project environment.

 Understanding the Two Types of Contingency Funds

-There are two primary types of contingency allocations used in project-based procurement: owner contingency and contractor contingency.
+Project-based procurement typically relies on two types of contingency allocations: owner contingency and contractor contingency.

 -

-Owner contingency refers to a reserved portion of the owner’s budget (typically 5–10%) used to address changes in project scope or unforeseen conditions that fall outside the original bid.
-This allows the owner to adjust specifications mid-project without initiating a full contract renegotiation.
+Owner contingency reserves a portion of the owner’s budget (often 5–10%) to cover scope changes or unforeseen conditions outside the original bid.
+This reserve allows the owner to adjust project specifications without launching a full contract renegotiation.

 -

-Contractor contingency is incorporated into the contractor’s budget to account for unexpected risks or internal errors—such as miscalculations or minor design oversights—that weren’t evident during the initial bidding phase.
+Contractor contingency sits within the contractor’s budget to absorb unexpected risks or internal errors—such as miscalculations or minor design oversights—that weren’t evident during the bidding phase.

 - Scope changes needed to meet evolving specifications